Juniper/terraform-provider-apstra/docs/data-sources/datacenter_connectivity_templates_status.md

 Read-Only:

-- `application_point_count` (Number) Count of Application Points to which Connectivity Template has been assigned
+- `assignment_count` (Number) Count of Application Points to which Connectivity Template has been assigned
 - `description` (String) Description of the Connectivity Template, as displayed in the web UI
 - `id` (String) Graph node ID of the Connectivity Template
 - `name` (String) Name of the Connectivity Template, as displayed in the web UI